meilisearch/gatsby-plugin-meilisearch/README.md

 Each `index` object should contain the following fields:

+`indexUid` (required)

-- `indexUid` (required): Name of your MeiliSearch index.
-Note that if your index already exists, it will be deleted and recreated
+This is the name of your MeiliSearch index.
+If you provide an index name that already exists, the index will be deleted and recreated.
-- `transformer` (required): function that transforms the fetched data before sending it to MeiliSearch
+You can [learn more about indexes](https://docs.meilisearch.com/learn/core_concepts/indexes.html) on our documentation.

+`query` (required)

-- `query` (required): the graphQL query you want to be executed in order to retrieve your documents
+This is the graphQL query that will be executed in order to retrieve your documents.
+Your query can be very specific depending on the plugins you're using.
+If you're not sure about your query, you can use the GraphiQL tool (http://localhost:8000/\_\_\_graphql) provided by Gatsby on development mode to help you build it.

+You can also check [our playground's configuration file](playground/gatsby-config.js) to have an example of a graphQL query using the `gatsby-plugin-mdx` plugin.

+`transformer` (required)

+This is a function that transforms the fetched data before sending it to MeiliSearch.

+After executing the graphQL query, a data object is received with a structure that can differ from one project to another, depending on the query you provided.
+Therefore, your data needs to be transformed in order to be indexed by MeiliSearch, which accepts an array of documents.
+Moreover, each of your documents needs to have a `unique identifier`.
+If you couldn't retrieve one with your graphQL query, the `transformer` function is the correct place to add one.

+If you want to learn more about MeiliSearch's documents structure, you can do so in [our documentation](https://docs.meilisearch.com/learn/core_concepts/documents.html#structure).

 ### `apiKey` (optional)

 The `apiKey` field contains the API key if the MeiliSearch instance is password protected.

 Example:

-Start a MeiliSearch instance with an API key:
-`docker run --rm -it -p 7700:7700 -e MEILI_MASTER_KEY=masterKey getmeili/meilisearch:latest`

 Set your API key in your `gatsby-config` file: